kungfoo/kungfoo-slidedown/git-gud.md

 # Questions? 🤔

 ***

 # Excersises left to the reader

+## Install completions

+* for your `zsh` or `bash` or whatever: install git completions!

 ***

 ## `git filter-branch`

-The BFG of git, basically walk over the history and rewrite things.
+The BFG of git, basically walk over the history and rewrite entire branches.

 > Please don't.
-If you absolutely must, do make backups before and progress with extrem caution.
+If you absolutely must, do make backups before and progress with extreme caution!